-The Upper Menus are located on the top-right part of the Console window.
+The Upper Menus are located in the top-right part of the Console window.

-The Help menu contains a link to the User Guide, a few helper tools and the About window.
-Dependent on context, the User Guide will open at the chapter describing the last-opened window or tab.
-Contextual help works with Adobe PDF Reader.
+The Help menu contains links to the User Guide, helper tools, Software Updates, and the About window.
+Dependent on context, the User Guide opens the chapter describing the last-opened window or tab.

-The User menu provides a Log Out option and lets you quickly change the password and few user preferences.
+The User menu provides a Log Out option and lets you quickly change the password and a few user preferences.